gdincu/MDC-Android-Tool/README.md

 Various settings (including the path to the adb executable) and commands would need to be adjusted via the MDCAndroidTool.xml file for the app to run

+Some of the functionalities provided by this app include:
+- Running ADB commands
+- Rebooting the device
+- Screen capture (screenshots and recordings) that get saved locally
+- Connect to the device remotely
+- Install/ uninstall APKs
+- Close/ Restart a running app
+- Saving and clearing logcat output